Shashwat986/FlaskBoilerplate/README.md

 There is a very rudimentary example of caching in `app/controllers/baz.py`.
 The controller just looks at the Redis cache, sees if there's an entry, and if there is, returns it.
 If there isn't it creates an entry and returns it.

 Note: this is a very bad proof of concept, because the code at `app/helpers/redis.py`, which actually does the caching doesn't look at any request parameters or request body before checking and retrieving from the cache.
-In any real scenario, this will need to be changed.
+It also expires the cache every 60 seconds.
+In any real scenario, all of this will need to be changed.

 #### Cat Facts